 Working to understand the difference between First Order Change – Operating within the same pattern & Second Order Change – Operating through pattern-breaking, testing & retesting; lends itself to experiential team-building activity.

 - Connect the nine dots shown below by four straight lines without lifting the pen from the paper.

-If you are not familiar with the challenge, try to solve it on a piece of paper before reading on.
+If you are unfamiliar with the challenge, try to solve it on paper before reading on.

 What does this have to do with First order or Second order change?

 - Before knowing or seeing the solution, I kept thinking that the dots composed a square, a boundary.
 Thinking this, I kept trying different versions of drawing lines within the imposed boundary – doing more of the same faster while getting more frustrated.
 Leading me to believe this is some impossible feat.

 - The failure was not in my effort or caring but in my attempted solution.

 - The solution happens when I understand the self-imposed boundaries and I need to break, test, or experiment with the pattern.

 - The solution arrives from examining the assumptions about the dots, NOT in reviewing them.